634bmf01/634bmf01/README.md

 - 👋 Hi, I’m @634bmf01
-- 👀 I’m interested in learnign about data analysis, especially for property and casualty insurance.
+- 👀 I’m interested in learning about GIS skills to get a career in it.
-- 🌱 I’m currently interested in learning Python, SQL, and R.
+- 🌱 I’m currently interested in learning R, SQL, and ArcGIS
 - 📫 Contact me at bfurman15@gmail.com

 <!---